awadih/knapsack-algorithm-for-energy-project/README.md

 Therefore, I reformulate the objective as to gain the maximum insulation, e.g. minimum heat loss costs, for the whole building while investing the maximum of a given money amount.

 ## Conditions
-- To take into account the rate of depreciation, I set hereafter the lifespan of the building renovation project with 20 years.
+- Condition 1: to take into account the rate of depreciation, I set hereafter the lifespan of the building renovation project with 20 years.
 The assessement considers then heat losses after 20 years of usage for each insulation material.
+- Condition 2: the renovation of a building element can be left out, limitation either due to no sufficient investment amount or because the impact of leaving the building element without any renovation is irrelevant.
+In the code, we can have as a result: (number of renovated elements) counter < (total number of building elements) df.shape[0]
 On the other hand, many other factors such as the varying price of the insulation material in the markt, I give with this code an automated solution to possible biases.
-- The renovation of a building element can be left out, limitation either due to no sufficient investment amount or because the impact of leaving the building element without any renovation is irrelevant.
-In the code, we can have as a result: (number of renovated elements) counter < (total number of building elements) df.shape[0]

 ## Nomenclature